-For my project, I had 6 large sheets of paper to age.
-I selected one large cup of water from the Keurig (which is probably about 12 – 16 ounces) and 2 family sized tea bags.
+For my project, I had six large sheets of paper to age.
+I selected one large cup of water from the Keurig (which is probably about 12 – 16 ounces), and two family-sized tea bags.

 If you are using tea, you can use the tea bags to blot the document.
 If you are using coffee, you will need to get a small sponge or cloth for the next step.

 Once your area is secured with protective sheeting, lay your documents flat on top.
 Lightly ring out one of the tea bags (try not to rip the bag if possible) and begin to blot one section of the document.
 I like to start in one corner and work my way around to the whole document.